Certificate of Specialization

 This program prepares students for employment in ambulatory medical settings assisting physicians and /or other healthcare professionals in the examination and treatment of patients in accordance with state laws.
 Graduates are also taught to perform administrative duties commonly required in healthcare facilities.
 Students planning to enroll in MEDA 210 and 211 must receive instructor permission and submit an Application for Work Experience the quarter preceding enrollment.
 The student must have completed all required courses with a minimum grade of 2.5 in each course to qualify for practicum placement.
 Further, all required courses must be taken within the previous three years to register for MEDA 210 and MEDA 211.

 Program Prerequisites Students entering the MEDA program are required to take a placement test for reading, writing and mathematics readiness.
-Please refer to specific course outlines for appropriate placement scores.
-Students are also required to complete BSTEC 110 with a minimum grade of 2.0 and/or show proof of typing proficiency of 35 wpm to enter the MEDA program.
+Before submitting the application packet and starting the clinical program classes, students must place into English 101, or alternatively, complete English 098 with a 3.0 or higher or English 099 with a 2.0 or higher.
+Students are also required to place into Math 099, or alternatively complete Math 094 with a grade of 2.0 or higher.
+Students are also required to show proof of typing proficiency of 35 wpm with 90% accuracy to enter the MEDA program.

-Prior to registration for the clinical classes students will need to submit a completed application packet to the office of Records and Registration.
+Prior to registration for the clinical classes students will need to submit a completed application packet.
 Requirements include:

 - Proof of up-to-date immunization status with at least the initial injection of the Hepatitis B series and TB testing within one year.

 - The completed application for the MEDA program.

 - Signed Confidentiality Statement.

 - Copies of placement test scores and/or transcripts to verify appropriate placement for Math and English.

 - Any applicable course transcripts needed for consideration for transfer students.